boneskull/packtester/README.md

 # packtester

-> Test the output of your npm-published package
+> Assert your published package actually works

 ## Motivation

 Running your regular test suite (e.g., `npm test`) in CI _will_ miss packaging-related issues, such as missing files and package exports.

 There's no staging registry you can test with, so when something's published, it's published.
 If there's a problem with it, you have to issue a patch and publish again.
-We can't avoid the problem entirely, but `packtester` gets closer.
+We can't avoid the problem entirely, but `packtester` gets us closer.

-This is kind of a pain to do manually, so automating it might be nice, right?
+This is kind of a pain to setup manually, so automating it might be nice, right?

 ## Install